margotgrush/margotgrush.github.io/index.md

 In 2023, I obtained my PhD at the Vienna University of Economics and Business under the supervision of [Sylvia Frühwirth-Schnatter](https://www.wu.ac.at/en/statmath/faculty-staff/faculty/sfruehwirthschnatter) and Alfred Stiassny.
 My dissertation title is "Bayesian methods for unsupervised data analysis in application to data sets exhibiting non-Gaussianity".
 Prior to that, I worked for several years at [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst.
 My detailed CV can be found here: [CV](CV.pdf)

-About me
-Hello!
-I am Francesca Panero, Assistant Professor at the Department of Statistics of the London School of Economics.
-I am also affiliate of the Data Science Institute (LSE) and the Grantham Research Institute on Climate Change and the Environment (LSE).

-In 2022 I obtained a PhD in Statistics from the University of Oxford.
-Before the PhD, I spent quite some time (BSc and MSc) at the Department of Mathematics of the University of Turin and at Collegio Carlo Alberto.

 ## Research Interests
 - Bayesian nonparametrics
 - Bayesian latent factor models